fColangelo/audio-tagging-benchmark/README.md

 # Audio Progressive Resize
-Repo to collect code and results for experiments on progressive resize applied to audio event classification
+Repo to benchmark different audio tagging models and techniques, to support reproducibility and reliable results.

 # Dataset structure